Barryq93/OraProm/ta.md

 -- List CM8 search templates and entry templates with the -- users/groups from their bound ACLs.
 --
+-- NOTE: ICMSTITEMTYPEDEFS does not store the item type name -- directly.
+The name lives in ICMSTNLSKEYWORDS, joined by -- KeywordCode = ItemTypeID, filtered to KeywordClass = 2 -- (item type names).
+--
 -- Before running:
---   1. Run the ComponentTypeID lookup query for 'ICMSearch' and --      'ICMEntryTemplate' separately, then replace the --      ICMUT00303001 placeholder below with the correct --      ICMUT<ComponentTypeID>001 table for each item type --      (they will be different tables).
+--   1. Run the ComponentTypeID lookup for 'ICMSearch' and --      'ICMEntryTemplate' separately (KeywordClass = 5), then
+--      replace the ICMUT00303001 placeholder below with the --      correct ICMUT<ComponentTypeID>001 table for each item --      type (they will be different tables).
 --   2. Validate table/column names against SYSCAT.TABLES /
 --      SYSCAT.COLUMNS on your library server, since exact --      names can shift slightly between CM8 versions.